 What does it cost to join the club?

 Club dues are set by our Board and are currently $20 a month, year round.
 Our dues permit you to use our club equipment, take part in club workouts and events, and receive coaching.
-To join the club, you must also get a membership with the American Canoe Association which costs $40 a year.
+To join the club, you must also get a membership with the American Canoe Association which currently costs $40 a year.
 (The ACA membership cover’s the club’s insurance needs and more.)
 Please select the Ventura Canoe & Kayak Club as your club when joining!

 As noted above, members are also expected to purchase their own life jacket in the first few months of paddling.
 The club gets a discount from NRS for these purchases.
 A good life jacket/PFD for paddling will run between $50 and $100 dollars but you may also be able to find one cheaper through other sources.
 The main thing is to get one you feel comfortable wearing while paddling!